rubenrabb01/Modeling-MacFish-database/Horizontal range.md

   - If k < 0.5, then the corresponding component of _elpd_loo_ is estimated with high accuracy
   - If 0.5 < k < 0.7 the accuracy is lower, but still ok
   - If k > 0.7, then importance sampling is not able to provide useful estimate for that component/observation
 - _elpd_loo_ SE is computed by using the standard deviation of the N components and multiplying by sqrt(N).
 This SE is a coarse description of our uncertainty about the predictive performance for unknown future data.
-When N is small or there is severe model misspecification, the current SE estimate is overoptimistic and the actual SE can even be twice as large (_Vehtari, Gelman, and Gabry, 2017_)
+When N is small or there is severe model misspecification, the current SE estimate is overoptimistic and the actual SE can even be twice as large
 - _p_loo_ (effective number of parameters) is the difference between _elpd_loo_ and the non-cross-validated log posterior predictive density.
 It describes how much more difficult it is to predict future data than the observed data
   - p_loo < N and p_loo < p, where p is the total number of parameters in the model, indicates a well-specified model
   - p_loo > N or p_loo > p indicates that the model has very weak predictive capability and may indicate a severe model misspecification